evenmn/avbmc/docs/general.md

 ```
 The XYZ-file can be analysed using [Ovito](https://www.ovito.org/), [VMD](https://www.ks.uiuc.edu/Research/vmd/), [ASE](https://wiki.fysik.dtu.dk/ase/) or other software.
 NB: A low `freq` may slow down the run significantly.

+### Writing number of particles histogram
+TO BE WRITTEN

 ## Adding constraints
 TO BE WRITTEN